rombrew/phobia/doc/IntegritySelfTest.md

 - Adjust the current measurement channels pairwise.
 - Adjust dead-time distortion compensation (DCU).

-Note that in last two steps you need to connect the machine (or test coil) to let the current flow in phase circuits.
+Note that in last two steps you need to connect the machine or test coil to let the current flow in phase circuits.

+## DCU adjustment

+We estimate deadband time exactly the same as when measuring resistance by difference of voltage drop on two values of holding current.
+To get accurate deadband estimate you need to have a low machine resistance and minimal thermal drift in time window of probing.
+We recommend you to use `Rs < 50 mOhm` machine or test coil.

+When probing machine DC resistance we use this deadband estimate as compensation of constant voltage drop.

+Note that estimated deadband may be different from actual deadtime in PWM settings and depends on transient precess in power stages.

+## PWM control

+It may be useful to enable PWM with constant DC when testing and debugging a new hardware.

+	(pmc) hal_PWM_set_DC <xDC>

 ## See also